cosc2336-ds-alg/assg07/README.md

 and prepend items to the list.

 Besides the need to first shift all items up 1 index for the prepend to index 0, this task will end up being pretty similar to Task 1.
+You will first create a `prepend()` member function (subtask `task2_1`).
-You will first create a `prepend()` member function.
 It will have the same signature as `append()` and will return the same reference to `this` List instance as its result.
 Of course after checking if the list needs to grow, you first need to shift all items up by 1 index before putting the new value into index 0 of the `values` array.

-Then likewise the `operator<<()` which we have chosen to overload for the prepend operation can be defined, and its implementation is simply to call the `prepend()` function you implemented first.
+Then likewise the `operator<<()` (subtask `task2_2`) which we have chosen to overload for the prepend operation can be defined, and its implementation is simply to call the `prepend()` function you implemented first.

 NOTE: it would probably syntactically make more sense to specify prepend as